gravitational/careers/challenges/offsec-engineer/challenge.md

 ## Areas of Focus

-Your scope is the Kubernetes environment running on the lab server.
+Your scope is the Kubernetes environment running on the server.
 The following are out of scope:

 * Teleport infrastructure: the proxy, auth service, and web UI
 * Any systems or infrastructure outside the lab server